 Our research and development is principally conducted at our headquarters in San Diego, California.
-As of December 31, 2022, we had 19 full-time employees and four contract workers engaged in its research and development activities.
+As of December 31, 2023, we had 17 full-time employees and two contract workers engaged in research and development activities.

 Intellectual Property

 We rely on a combination of patent, trademark, copyright, unfair competition and trade secret laws, as well as confidentiality procedures and contractual restrictions, to establish, maintain and protect our proprietary rights.
 Our success depends in part upon our ability to obtain and maintain proprietary protection for our products, technology and know-how, to operate without infringing the proprietary rights of others, and to prevent others from infringing our proprietary rights.